danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### 3.3 Function

-A function of code in p5.js starts with the syntax `function() {}`, containing "a self-contained section of code" <span class="ref">(Ref: Derek p.
-101)</span> to peform a certain task.
+A function of code in p5.js starts with the syntax `function() {}`, containing "a self-contained section of code"[^Robinson] to peform a certain task.
 For the most basic built-in functions in p5.js, `setup()` and `draw()`, specifying the contained code in relation to a particular purpose as setting up the environment for running the program, as well as doing things over time.
 Other built-in function `windowResized()` in the provided sample code, which serves the purpose of re-adjusting the canvas size if there is any event of window resizing.
 The canvas size is not a fixed dimension but it is subjected to the window that you have adjusted as illustrate in the code: `createCanvas(windowWidth, windowHeight);`.
 These lines suggest that an event listener implements at the code level to not only run once, but *constantly* listening to events of window resizing specifically and it is similar to other listening events such as `mouseIsPressed()`.
 This is considered as asynchronicity, which means some other events occur concurrently with the main program flow like drawing shapes for this case.

 Apart from built-in functions, the sample code contains the custom-one called `function drawElements();` which is invoked by line 21: `drawElements();` within the `draw()` function.
 Defining a function is relatively simple in JavaScript with the keyword "function".
 From the function name "drawElements", one may get a sense of what this function does, which is mainly to draw ellipses and the two lines in a particular size, position and color, as well as making ellipses and lines to rotate in a clock-wise direction and statically stay at a position respectively.
 There are many ways to achieve drawing the same result especially with object-oriented approach but we are still in the early stage of learning to program, therefore we work on example that can do similar tasks that can be more aligned with our learning progress.
 Some of the code are intentionally written in a way that is less efficient but can serve the purpose of unfolding some of the key elements.